 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why is a gateway entry necessary for external connectivity?
+What is a gateway entry in networking?

 Open an interactive chat with Bash